 Transformation of bilevel optimization problems into single level ones

-Bilevel optimization problems are hierarchical problems where the second (or lower level) problem is a parametric optimization problem.
-For solving it we need to transform it into a single level problem.
-This can be realized using various approaches: we can replace the lower level problem using its Karush-Kuhn-Tucker optimality conditions, apply Lagrange, Wolfe as well as Mond-Weir duality or formulate a new constraint involving its optimal value function.
-The topic of the presentation are relations between the bilevel optimization problem and its single level transformations, and also properties of the latter problems.
+Bilevel optimization problems are hierarchical problems where the second (or lower-level) problem is a parametric optimization problem.
+For solving it, we need to transform it into a single-level problem.
+This can be realized using various approaches: we can replace the lower-level problem using its Karush-Kuhn-Tucker optimality conditions, apply Lagrange, Wolfe as well as Mond–Weir duality, or formulate a new constraint involving its optimal value function.
+The presentation deals with relations between the bilevel optimization problem and its single-level transformations, and also properties of the latter problems.

 Bilevel optimization under uncertainty

 Significant algorithmic advances in the field of computational bilevel optimization allow us to solve much larger and also more complicated problems today compared to what was possible two decades ago.
 This results in more and more challenging bilevel problems that researchers try to solve today.
 In this talk, we will focus on one of these more challenging classes of bilevel problems: bilevel optimization under uncertainty.
 We will discuss classical ways of addressing uncertainties in bilevel optimization using stochastic or robust techniques.
 Moreover, the sources of uncertainty in bilevel optimization can be much richer than for usual, single-level problems, since not only the problem’s data can be uncertain but also the (observation of the) decisions of the two players can be subject to uncertainty.
 Thus, we will also discuss bilevel optimization under limited observability, the area of problems considering only near-optimal decisions, and intermediate solution concepts between the optimistic and pessimistic cases.